copperdogma/ai-feed-consolidator9/docs/templates/stories-template.md

 [PROJECT TITLE]

 **Note**: This document serves as an index for all story files in `/docs/stories/`, tracking their progress and status.

+**Process Note**: Stories can only be marked as "Done" after receiving explicit user sign-off confirming all requirements are met.

 ---